 Renowned Dutch-American sculptor Gutzon Borglum molding the Mt Rushmore National Memorial.
 His previous efforts included the carving of Stone Mountain in Georgia.
 Borglum’s original vision was to include not just the faces but the upper bodies of each president.
 As funding became an issue, he was required to par down his vision.
 Sadly, Gotzon died 6-months prior to the completion of the memorial.
 His son Lincoln, who aided in the project, completed it after his father’s death.

 You might remember the filming of the National Treasure: Book of Secrets.
 Borglum did design a hidden chamber behind the right front lobe of Abraham Lincoln.
 He designed this to be The Hall of Records to keep documents and artifacts.
 Although Borglum never completed the room, his son Lincoln later completed it.
-In 1998, a small titanium vault was placed in the floor of the Hall of Records entryway.
+In 1998, a small titanium vault was placed on the floor of the Hall of Records entryway.

 Don’t Forget: passport cancellation stamps and NPS Junior Ranger programs are available at the Sculptor’s Studio.